Selecting the Correct Wire Gauge when Wiring a Ring Video Doorbell Pro

 While not the ideal gauge, you can use a 16-gauge wire with Ring Video Doorbells.
 It's easy to work with and won't cause much resistance, providing adequate power to the Pro.

-You can determine whether a wire is 16-gauge by comparing the wire to the terminal screw on the back of your Pro unit.
+You can determine whether a wire is 16-gauge by comparing the wire to the terminal screw on the back of your Wired Doorbell Plus.
 If it's thick enough to cover the ridges on the screw, it's 16 gauge.

 Artboard_1_copy_2-100.jpg